-Municipality: The Halifax Regional Municipality, body corporate, as under the HRM Charter.
+Municipality: means the Halifax Regional Municipality.

 Protected Bicycle Lane: Bicycle lane separated from motor vehicle traffic with a physical barrier between the bicycle and motor vehicle lanes.

 Right-of-way (ROW): public lands vested in the Municipality for street purposes.